 After bolting the carb to the engine and following the tuning instructions in the next few paragraphs, my fine-tuned M/S carb adjustments usually end up very close to the IDLE SPEED screw two turns further OUT (slower) from the initial bench setting, the final IDLE MIXTURE adjustment about 1/4 to 3/8 turn IN (rich) from the initial bench setting, and the final MAIN MIXTURE adjustment about 1/4 turn OUT (rich) from the initial setting.
 This is not a typo, the two adjustments are opposite, IDLE MIXTURE is IN for RICH.

 These settings should be darn close for most engines that are in good condition.
 If any setting is much off from these, I start looking for the problem.
-The carb is a pressure-balanced system so things like a bad gasket, cracked, or warped carb casting can prevent it from sealing and working properly.
+The carb is a pressure-balanced system so things like a bad gasket, cracked, or warped carb casting will prevent it from working properly.
 Usually the problem is dirt not cleaned out of a passage.

 Ok, 90% just stopped reading at the last paragraph and are now out riding around, perfectly happy, with a carb that is almost tuned.
 I'm Guilty, somethime close enough is good enough for me.
-Especially when the snow is falling and I gotta get at it.
+Especially when the snow is falling and I gotta get to work.

 For the other 10% who want to get it dead-on right, read on.

 The Marvel Schebler carb is very simple to adjust, but it can seem to be a very contrary beast.
 This might be because the IDLE MIXTURE adjustment operates backwards from what you might think.
 Turning the screw OUT makes the mixture more lean and IN makes the mixture more rich.
 The IDLE MIXTURE on any other carb you may have messed with in your youth was probably the other way around.